Euphoria (American TV series): Ratings

 The series' premiere averaged 577,000 viewers in its time slot, a number that increased to one million after the same-night linear replay and preliminary viewing on HBO Go/Now.
 The hashtag #EuphoriaHBO trended number one in the US and number three worldwide on Twitter after the premiere.
 The first season was the most watched of HBO's series in the 18–49 demographic with episodes averaging 6.6 million viewers.
 Season 2 premiere drew 2.4 million viewers across all HBO platforms, a series high.
 It also marked the strongest digital premiere night performance for any episode of an HBO series since HBO Max's launch, until it was dethroned by House of the Dragon.
 At the end of its second season, it became the second-most-watched HBO series since 2004 (behind Game of Thrones), with episodes averaging 16.3 million viewers until it was surpassed by House of the Dragon.
-According to Variety, Euphoria became the most tweeted television series of the decade in the US, with more than 30 million tweets related to the series during the second season, 51% more than during Season 1.
+According to Variety, Euphoria became the most tweeted television series of the 2020s in the US, with more than 30 million tweets related to the series during the second season, 51% more than during Season 1.